kiararey/Ribodesigner/README.md

 Make sure you have Muscle5 installed in your path!
 More info found here: https://www.drive5.com/muscle/

-This program makes use of Biopython, numpy, pandas, seaborn, and matplotlib, playsound, date_util, icecream, alive_progress.
+This program makes use of all libraries and version numbers shown in ``requirements.txt``.
 I think the rest of the dependencies are default libraries but please let me know if this is not the case.
-I'll make an environment file later too

 ### Running sample data
 1. Edit ``main.py`` to run ``ribodesigner_routine`` with test data